 Updated krb5 packages that fix one security issue are now available for Red Hat Enterprise Linux 6.

-An uninitialized pointer use flaw was found in the way the MIT Kerberos KDC handled TGS (Ticket-granting Server) request messages.
-A remote, authenticated attacker could use this flaw to crash the KDC or, possibly, disclose KDC memory or execute arbitrary code with the privileges of the KDC (krb5kdc).
+- A NULL pointer dereference flaw was found in the way the MIT Kerberos KDC processed certain TGS (Ticket-granting Server) requests.
+A remote, authenticated attacker could use this flaw to crash the KDC via a specially-crafted TGS request.

-Red Hat would like to thank the MIT Kerberos Team for reporting this issue.
-Upstream acknowledges Mike Roszkowski as the original reporter.
+Red Hat would like to thank the MIT Kerberos project for reporting this issue.

 All krb5 users should upgrade to these updated packages, which contain a backported patch to correct this issue.
 After installing the updated packages, the krb5kdc daemon will be restarted automatically.